-In Table 35 the number of matches per quality levels are listed together with the median and the robust standard deviation of the satellite minus in situ temperature difference and the traditional metrics, the mean and the standard deviation.
-The difference between the median and the mean is almost negligible for quality level 5 and it increases as the quality levels get lower (suggesting, as expected, a higher incidence of cold-biased observations for low quality levels).
+In Table 36 the number of matches per quality levels are listed together with the median and the robust standard deviation of the satellite minus in situ temperature difference and the traditional metrics, the mean and the standard deviation.
+The difference between the median and the mean is less than 0.025 K for quality level 5 and it increases as the quality levels get lower (suggesting, as expected, a higher incidence of cold-biased observations for low quality levels).
 The agreement between satellite and in situ measurements varies according to the quality levels in a way that is expected.